rghvndr99/hearMe/INTENT_DETECTION_SUMMARY.md

 - Faster responses
 - Your contact info in responses

-**Your HearMe app is now smarter, faster, and more cost-effective!** 🎉
+**Your VoiceLap app is now smarter, faster, and more cost-effective!** 🎉

 ---